My blog

 Generic Synthetic Temporary Fillers:

+Provide short-term effects, usually lasting a few months to a year.
+It normally takes more than one treatment to keep the results.
 Long-lasting results can be obtained with surgical implants, but they are irreversible and might not adjust over time to changes in the surrounding tissues.

 Rest and Recuperation: